Glomus tumor

 Histologically, glomus tumors are made up of an afferent arteriole, anastomotic vessel, and collecting venule.
 Glomus tumors are modified smooth muscle cells that control the thermoregulatory function of dermal glomus bodies.
 As stated above, these lesions should not be confused with paragangliomas, which were formerly also called glomus tumors in now-antiquated clinical usage.
-Glomus tumors do not arise from glomus cells, but paragangliomas do.
+Paragangliomas do not arise from glomus cells, but glomus tumors do.

 Familial glomangiomas have been associated with a variety of deletions in the GLMN (glomulin) gene, and are inherited in an autosomal dominant manner, with incomplete penetrance.

 Signs and symptoms

 Glomus tumors are usually solitary and small lesions.
 The vast majority are found in the hand, wrist, foot, and under the fingernails.

-They are often painful, and the pain is reproduced when the lesion is placed in cold water.
+They are often painful, and the pain is reproduced when the lesion is placed in cold water - a history of sensitivity to cold weather is also common.
 Multiple tumors are less likely to be painful.

 These tumors tend to have a bluish discoloration, although a whitish appearance may also be noted.
 Elevation of the nail bed can occur.

 In rare cases, the tumors may present in other body areas, such as the gastric antrum or glans penis.
 Treatment is essentially the same.

 Malignant glomus tumors, or glomangiosarcomas, are extremely rare and usually represent a locally infiltrative malignancy.
 However, metastases do occur and are usually fatal.

 Diagnosis

+By histopathology, glomus tumors can be termed as follows: